 One egg contains approximately 6 grams of protein.
 It also provides you with all the essential amino acids and cholesterol your body converts to testosterone.
 Professional bodybuilders eat eggs by the dozen for their protein content.
 In addition, you will find it easy to incorporate them into your diet, as they are easy to prepare and delicious.

 2. Lean Red Meat is an excellent protein source to eat to build muscle.

-A single 6-ounce sirloin steak provides about 40 grams of easily digestible protein and is rich in B-complex vitamins and creatine, which boost energy levels for intense workouts.
+A 6-ounce sirloin steak provides about 40 grams of easily digestible protein and is rich in B-complex vitamins and creatine, which boost energy levels for intense workouts.
 When buying beef, choose lean cuts to avoid excess fat (and thus extra calories), such as sirloin.
 A single 6-ounce sirloin steak provides about 40 grams of easily digestible protein.